Kshisha Park

 Kshisha Park is a recreational park in Al Rahmaniyah suburb, Sharjah, the United Arab Emirates.
 It was opened in March 2021.

 Facilities

-Kshisha Park hosts football and volleyball courts, a library, amphitheater, fitness hub, jogging and cycling tracks, playgrounds, skateboard range, and halls for holding workshops.
+Kshisha Park hosts football and volleyball court and a paddle court, a library, amphitheater, fitness hub, jogging and cycling tracks, playgrounds, skateboard range, and halls for holding workshops.
 It houses an artificial pond with a duck feeding station.